HirokiHamaguchi/latexlint/README.md

 It is up to you which one to use, but `amsmath` [official documentation](https://ctan.org/pkg/amsmath) suggests using the `equation` environment for only one equation.

-You can rename the command by [LaTeX Lint: Rename \begin{} or \end{}](#latex-lint-rename-begin-or-end).
+You can rename the command by [LaTeX Lint: Rename \begin or \end Commands](#latex-lint-rename-begin-or-end-commands).

 ### LLArticle

 Detect wrong article usage in `.tex` or `.md` files.
 For example, `A $n$-dimensional` should be `An $n$-dimensional` (We might add more patterns in the future).

-Such error cannot be detected by the grammar checker such as Grammarly, since it contains a math equation.
+Such errors cannot be detected by grammar checkers such as Grammarly, since it contains a math equation.

 ### LLBig